 Why Were Cooperatives Formed?

-By the mid 1930’s almost every urban area in the United States had electric service.
-In rural areas, only 10 percent of people enjoyed the convenience of electricity because investor-owned utilities could not cost justify building miles of line to serve only a few consumers.
-Today, Ohio’s electric cooperatives serve nearly 500,000 homes and businesses in Ohio and there are nearly 1,000 rural electric cooperatives across the nation serving 25 million consumer-members.
+By the mid-1930s, almost every urban area in the United States had electric service.
+In rural areas, only 10 percent of people had electricity, and investor-owned utilities could not justify building miles of line to service only a few consumers.
+Today, Ohio’s electric cooperatives serve nearly 380,000 homes and businesses in Ohio, and there are nearly 900 rural electric cooperatives across the nation serving 42 million consumer-members.

 The Energy Cooperative Family: